 It is speculated that due to the waiver, there was a significant number of pilgrims that was taking the instructions of getting a Meningitis jab and taking a certificate along, instructions lightly.
 This move has prompted them to make sure that they take a vaccine before they enter Saudi Arabia.
 The rule concerning getting the injection at least 10 days before departure to Saudi Arabia, has not been changed.
 The limit for exemption is also still set at three years.
 That means that, if you have taken an injection within the last 3 years, you are exempt from the requirement of taking a new one.
 However, if you lost documentary evidence of it, you are needed to get it done again.
 Please be sure to collect the ACWY certificate.
 Mutamirs should also note that they will need to post the certificate along with their documents.
 A digital copy is not being accepted as proof of vaccination.

 Please also remember that the injection, sometimes follows fever like conditions, and need at least ten days t be effective.
-Therefore, it is advised to not wait till the lat moment and set an appointment with your GP ASAP.
-Infants or people who are advised against the inoculation, will be needed to provide written excuse from their GP.
+Therefore, it is advised to not wait till the last moment and set an appointment with your GP ASAP.
+Also, if you have little time left, a boots pharmacy near you may also be able to administer a dose for a charge.
+Infants do not need this jab.
+But people who are advised against the inoculation, will be needed to provide written excuse from their GP.
 However, acceptance of such an exemption is discretion of the Saudi embassy in London.